Normalization for multimodal type theory: Multimodal Synthetic Tait computability

 More intuitively, realignment states that a predicate lying over an object in $\EE$ can be shifted to lie over an isomorphic object.
 A proper motivation of realignment is deferred to its use in Section~\ref{sec:normalization-cosmos}, but broadly realignment will be used to satisfy the strict equalities demanded by Definition~\ref{def:cosmoi:morphism} where a priori two constants might agree only up to isomorphism.

 Theorem 8.4 of Orton and Pitts~\cite{orton:2018} shows that a Hofmann--Streicher universe satisfies realignment for levelwise decidable propositions.
 Using the presentation of $\GL{\rho}$ as a presheaf topos~\cite{carboni:1995}, $\Syn$ is clearly levelwise decidable and so realignment at $\Syn$ is constructively valid.
+Indeed, for this proposition realignment has a simple and intuitive meaning.
+To a first approximation, it allows us to take an object in a gluing topos $\Mor{X}{\rho\prn{Y}}$ along with an isomorphism $Y \cong Y'$ and perturb the first object to $\Mor{X}{\rho\prn{Y'}}$.
+Making this precise (\eg{}, allowing $\Realign$ to act in an arbitrary context) is only marginally more complex.

 \begin{defi} The language of synthetic Tait computability is extensional type theory with a cumulative hierarchy of universes and a universe of propositions equipped with a distinguished proposition $\Syn : \Prop$ such that each universe satisfies the realignment axiom for $\Syn$. \end{defi}